mozilla/data-docs/src/datasets/bigquery/exact_mau/reference.md

 Perhaps we want to compare MAU as above to  [aDAU](/cookbooks/active_dau.html) over the same slice.
-The column `visited_5_uri_dau` gives DAU as calculated with the "Desktop 5 URI Active" usage criterion, corresponding to aDAU:
+The column `visited_5_uri_dau` gives DAU as calculated with the "Desktop Visited 5 URI" usage criterion, corresponding to aDAU:

 ```
 SELECT